ghostrider-05/patreon-api.ts/docs/api/index.md

 prev: false
 ---

-> [!WARNING] Disclaimer
+> [!WARNING]
-> This OpenAPI schema is not created, maintained and associated with Patreon.
+> This repository is not created, maintained or associated in any way with Patreon.
+Both specifications are made from the public documented API and are subject to breaking changes without notice if Patreon updates the public API.
-> This schema is only a reflection of the V2 API documentation.

 <OAInfo />